weilbith/dotfiles/README.md

 it can be used for initialization, but also to update.
 Running the provisioning multiple times without any changes leaves your system unaffected.

 Run `make provide-all` to do a full setup.
-Checkout the section `Provision Targets` on `make help fro more focuseed sub-targets like only multimedia related stuff.
+If you want to provide only a sub-group of the setup, use the `make provide-group GROUP=<name-here>` target.
+Checkout `make provide-list` to get a list of available group names.

 ## Testing